#1 Facebook Shop – Easy Social Shop

 Through social media, customers can not only offer direct reviews and opinions on your pages, but they can help you reach more audience and sell directly when they share out your posts.
 You can also use this tool alongside Facebook Live Chat that lets you offer customer support directly from your Facebook Messenger.

-For instance, you can start with optimizing metatags, product descriptions, and website speed and structure.
-However, although optimizing for SEO earns you more and relevant traffic, it can be difficult that I say here for a beginner!
+For instance, you can start with optimising metatags, product descriptions, and website speed and structure.
+However, although optimising for SEO earns you more and relevant traffic, it can be difficult that I say here for a beginner!
 This is true whether you are talking about basic strategies such as designing SEO-versatile web pages or more advanced tact such as using SEO analytics.
-Nevertheless, behavioral data and web analytics allow you to customize experiences and do personalized selling, which could lift sales to as much as 10 percent according to BCG.
+Nevertheless, behavioural data and web analytics allow you to customise experiences and do personalised selling, which could lift sales to as much as 10% according to BCG.

 #3 Social Photos